A Korean Odyssey: Plot

 From then on, the main plot is focused on Seon-mi and Oh-gong's budding relationship despite these difficult circumstances.
 Oh-gong professes to be deeply in love with Seon-mi, but only because of the Geumganggo.
 He constantly reminds her that if she takes it off, his love will disappear, and he may return to wanting to eat her for immortality instead.
+(In fact, if he really loves her from heart, he could take off the Geumganggo by himself.
+However, they don't know this.)
 Seon-mi, who has been a loner all her life, can't help but be touched by Oh-gong's thoughtful actions, and struggles to guard her heart against any romantic feelings because Sam-jang's tragic destiny is always to be a sacrifice for humanity against growing evil.
 Each episode involves Seon-mi and Oh-gong fighting off the demon of the week while dealing with their own internal conflicts.
 Seon-mi's feelings for Oh-gong are also constantly tested as she learns more about the kind of person Oh-gong is and his many secrets.
 The nightmare looming constantly over both their heads is a prophetic dream that Seon-mi had about the world ending, and knowing that she had to do everything she could to prevent it.
 Oh-gong later also learns that his role as Sam-jang's protector means he will either kill her, or she will kill him.
 This further drives them apart even as they fall more in love with each other.